Telling Bangladeshi migrant women's stories through graphic narratives

 Duration: Feb 2017 - Jan 2018

-This joint project between MMU and Hyde Community Action sees women from the British Bangladeshi community in Hyde (Greater Manchester) exploring their own life stories and the historical narratives of their communities through workshops on life history, cross-cultural storytelling and digital skills, as well as visits to Manchester Museum, the Whitworth Art Gallery and MMU Special Collections to engage with collections.
-The women will use a simple online comics creation tool to communicate their own multimedia story using photographs; drawings; and text and sound in any language.
+This joint project between MMU and Hyde Community Action saw women from the British Bangladeshi community in Hyde (Greater Manchester) exploring their own life stories and the historical narratives of their communities through workshops on life history, cross-cultural storytelling and digital skills, as well as visits to Manchester Museum, the Whitworth Art Gallery and MMU Special Collections to engage with collections.
+The women developed communication, digital and creative skills and confidence that enabled them to use a simple online comics creation tool to communicate their own multimedia story using photographs; drawings; and text in any language.
+The comics they produced highlight the emotions associated with migration in an immediate and relatable way.

-To share the comics more widely, we are organising a celebration event for the local community and showcasing the project at local and national events and festivals including Oldham Libraries; Rochdale Literature and Ideas Festival; and the Lakes International Comic Art Festival.
-We will also be running sessions in local schools and a workshop for teaching/social work students in autumn 2017.
-One of the project outputs will be a resource pack to encourage and support other organisations wishing to undertake similar activities.
+To share the comics more widely, we organised a celebration event for the local community and showcased the project at local and national events and festivals including Oldham Libraries; Rochdale Literature and Ideas Festival; and the Lakes International Comic Art Festival.
+We also ran sessions in local schools and public events at Manchester Met.

 This is a report of the project we submitted to the HLF.